 Swiftly gliding o’er the snow,

 Back when Lincoln Drive (formerly Wissahickon Drive) was the domain of horse-drawn conveyances, the pace of traffic was much slower, and life on the creek was simpler: “The days when the horse was king, when all the old inns were a bustle of rich food and drink, and the winter afternoons were a ringle-jingle of sleigh chimes.”

 Wissahickon Hall hearkens back to those idyllic days, reminding us perhaps to take time this season to enjoy the little things like moonlit nights and neighborly cheer…

 Just watch out for that Belsnickel guy, he sounds like a real jerk.

 A Weird & Wonderful Holiday from “History Matters!”

-Joseph Minardi is a local photographer and author whose most recent book focuses on historic architecture in the East Falls area.
+Joseph Minardi is a local photographer and author whose most recent book focuses on historic architecture in the East Falls/Manayunk/Roxborough area (his other books cover West & NW Philly).
 Joe is also the vice president of the University City Historical Society and editor-in-chief of their bi-monthly newsletter.
 Follow Joe on Facebook for great pics & info.

 Also: True Story: His books make great gifts!